Biomanufacturing Harvest Optimization with Small Data: Model

 for $t \in \{0,1,\ldots,T-1\}$, accounting for the \textit{inherent stochasticity} in the accumulation of protein and impurity in a fermentation process.
 In \eqref{eq.growthmodel}, we use the notation $\sim$ to mean ``distributed as'' and $\mathcal{N}(a,b)$ to represent a normal distribution with mean $a$ and variance $b$.

-{The independent and normally distributed growth rates are commonly used in the literature to model their random variations over time \cite{wechselberger2013model, mockus2015batch, moller2020model}.
+The protein and impurity growth rates are assumed independent because there are many biological and chemical factors that randomly influence the ``production speed'' for impurity and protein, i.e., the rate of generating metabolic wastes and antibody proteins \citep{tsao2005monitoring,xing2010modeling}.
+The independent and normally distributed growth rates are commonly used in the literature to model their random variations over time \citep{wechselberger2013model, mockus2015batch, moller2020model}.
 We also validated this assumption using historical data in our case study, as described in Section~\ref{subsec:overview}.
 The stationarity assumption for the growth rate distributions is linked to the fact that the fermentation process has a well-controlled cell culture condition, where the so-called metabolic quasi-steady state is achieved.
 Thus, the metabolic flux (and hence the corresponding distribution of the protein and impurity growth rates during the exponential growth phase) does not change over time.
-This assumption is also validated in our case study (Section~\ref{subsec:overview}). }
+This assumption is also validated in our case study (Section~\ref{subsec:overview}).